OUR IMPACT

 In addition to assessing the impact of our present work, we also engage with our long-standing community of Members (former programme participants) to better understand the longer-term impact of our programmes going all the way back to 1932.

-Starting in 2023 we now run an annual questionnaire to Members (previous expedition participants) using themes from My Compass and questions originally devised by Penn State University for their doctorate research paper ‘The perceived long-term influence of youth expeditions on participants’ lives’ by Maria Jose Ramirez Canas in December 2019.
+We run an annual questionnaire to Members using themes from My Compass and questions originally devised by Penn State University for their doctorate research paper ‘The perceived long-term influence of youth expeditions on participants’ lives’ by Maria Jose Ramirez Canas in December 2019.

 Penn State University researchers interviewed Explorers who went on expedition with us over 20 years ago to see what impact this experience has had on their adult lives.
 “This study provides evidence that these long-term influences of expedition experiences can be long-lasting and significant in participants’ lives.”
 (Ramírez Cañas, 2019)